EPAS European Postgraduate in Arts in Sound

-In September 2016, EPAS started as a pilot project (further education) of the EMAS curriculum development (European Master of Arts in Sound (EMAS) as an artistic discipline.
+In September 2016, EPAS started as a pilot project (professional training) of the EMAS curriculum development (European Master of Arts in Sound (EMAS) as an artistic discipline.
 Created by a consortium of European universities, film schools, art schools and arts organizations, the overall aim of the course is to produce practitioners to work in the creative industries, who are not only highly skilled but also individual, creative, critically aware, innovative and professional in their approach.

 What is EPAS?

-EPAS is a one-year intensive further education course in the creative potential of sound both of itself and as part of a multi-media practice.
+EPAS is a one-year intensive professional training course in the creative potential of sound both of itself and as part of a multi-media practice.
 The innovative curriculum emphasises the development of creative practice alongside technical craft and embraces research as essential in supporting self and creative development.
 EPAS is a postgraduate with an international certificate as outcome.
 The partners of EPAS Consortium are KASK, School of Arts Gent, HoGent, Belgium; NFA (Nederlandse Film Academie), The Netherlands; and ifs (internationale filmschule köln), Germany.
 ENSATT, France; Le Fresnoy – Studio national des Arts contemporains (Tourcoing); and Edinburgh College of Art, University of Edinburgh, UK; as well as The School of Sound, UK; Festival International du Film d’Aubagne, France and Film Fest Gent, Belgium are associated partners of the EPAS consortium.
 The consortium can invite other associated partners in order to optimize the education.

 Why is it needed?